 - 1/2 cup dried breadcrumbs

-- 1/4 cup milk or chicken broth
+- 1/4 cup beef or chicken broth, or milk

 - 1 tablespoon Worcestershire sauce